I love giving advice to others on how to clean your home and keep pests out.

 - Put a few drops of dish soap into the bottom of your container

 - Stir very gently to avoid creating bubbles

 - Drop in a few pieces of fruit (optional, trap is still effective without)

-Place your trap near to where the fruit flies are congregating.
-If you have them in several areas then make a trap for each location.
+Place your trap near where the fruit flies are congregating.
+If you have them in several areas, then make a trap for each location.

 Why the Traps Work

 The scent of the vinegar really attracts the fruit flies - they love it!!
 Adding small pieces of fruit may also help to attract them, although this really isn't required.
 If you do add fruit, take care not to have it acting as a bridge to the outside of the container, or the flies may be able to use it to crawl out.

 Diluting the vinegar by half ensure that it's not too strong and also means that you will have lots left in your stock for next time.
 You really don't have to make the solution in your trap too deep either, as those pesky little flies are only small.